EliahKagan/practice/nimpl.md

 # `NotImplemented` in binary dunders: why it's important

+*Note that this only applies to binary dunders, which are called indirectly by the interpreter to resolve binary operations like `==` and `+`.
+In particular, the material here is completely inapplicable to ordinary (i.e., non-dunder)
+methods: do not return `NotImplemented` when what you mean to do is directly raise `TypeError`.*

-In nearly all cases, *including* in all the code in this directory, it is a design bug to fail to return NotImplemented when the other operand of a binary dunder method does not support the operation.
+In nearly all cases, *including* in all the code in this directory, it is a design bug to fail to return `NotImplemented` when the other operand of a binary dunder method does not support the operation.

 This is important even when runtime type checking is not (otherwise) being done.
-Returning NotImplemented allows other classes' implementations of the operation to be attempted.
+Returning `NotImplemented` allows other classes' implementations of the operation to be attempted.

 That is, dunder methods used to implement the logic for binary operators do not